infinispan/infinispan/server/integration/testsuite/README.txt

   -P suite.others                    (Tests that do not belong to any of the suites above.
 Useful when running a single test that's outside
                                       of any pre-defined group)

-Runnins with specific server zip distribution
+Running with specific server zip distribution
 ---------------------------------------------

 If you specify -Dzip.dist=path/to/distro.zip the test server directories target/server/node* will be based on the contents of this zip file.